dyxu/vimrc/README.md

 #### YouCompleteMe

-you need reinstall YouCompleteMe for your local environment.(more details in [YouCompleteMe](https://github.com/Valloric/YouCompleteMe))
+you need reinstall YouCompleteMe for your local environment sometimes.(more details in [YouCompleteMe](https://github.com/Valloric/YouCompleteMe))

 Plugins
 --------------------------------------------